MOTU History

 Earlier this year, Scott Neitlich, former brand manager of the Masters of the Universe Classics line, read aloud the original pitch for the “Lords of Power” toyline (which would of course eventually be renamed to Masters of the Universe).
 The relevant videos are below:

 I thought it would be useful to post a transcription of that original pitch here.
 Since most of it is presented verbally, my formatting won’t match that of the original document.
 But I find it’s useful to have text to refer back to when thinking about the development of the line.
-I’ll provide some illustrations to break up the text:
+I’ll provide some images to break up the text:

 Lords of Power Pitch